0xadri/notes-js/__interview_qs_front-end.md

 # Client (Browser) Caching is managed by:

-Indicating that the file should be cached by the browser and reused in the following requests(using HTTP headers), unless a new version is released
+Indicating that the file should be cached by the browser and reused in the following requests (using HTTP headers), unless a new version is released.

 -------------------------------------------------------